 City of David

-A Short History of the City of David
+The History of the City of David

-City of David Resettled
+The City of David Abandoned

 Touring the City of David

-It is also recommended to book tickets to the “City of David Nighttime Show“.
-This multimedia presentation focuses on the Jewish restablishment of Jerusalem in the time of Nehemiah, some 2600 years ago.
+- City of David Nighttime Show – An innovative multimedia Presentation presenting the resettlement of Jerusalem in the time of Nehemiah, some 2600 years ago.